gravitational/gravity/examples/robot-shop-app/README.md

 ## Building Cluster Image
+To construct the Robot Shop Cluster Image with a dependency-free .tar file use this command.
+You can then deploy the Robot Shop as a self-contained, truely portable application for your preferred infrastructure.
 ```bash
 tele build -o robotshop.tar robot-shop-app/resources/app.yaml
 ```

+Further details on installing Gravity Cluster Images is available [here](https://gravitational.com/gravity/docs/installation/).

-## Building App
+## Building Application
+In addition to Cluster Images, Gravity supports packaging application helm charts as self-contained application images.
+The application is then deployable in the same manner as helm charts to Gravity clusters.
+Further information on application packaging deployment is available [here](https://gravitational.com/gravity/docs/catalog/).
 ```bash
 tele build -o robotshop.tar robot-shop-app/resources/charts/robot-shop
 ```

-The application runs in this configuration on a nodeport of 30085.
+The Robot Shop web application runs in this configuration on a nodeport of 30085.

 ## Installing
 After deploying you should see the following available deployments: